preetamjadakar/iWeather/README.md

 # iWeather
 ##Synopsis

-Application uses the http://api.openweathermap.org APIs to fetch the weather data.
+Application uses the http://openweathermap.org APIs to fetch the weather data.

 1.Upon launch it will display the weather of user’s current location.

 2.One can see weather of any location by tapping “+” and entering location.

+##Disclaimer:

+1.Results are solely depends on http://api.openweathermap.org APIs 2.Currently temperature shown in bold is the "day" temperature parameter of current date from API

 ##Some screen shots: